01. Doctor Overview

 Dr. Chadrick E. Denlinger earned his medical degree from the Ohio State University College of Medicine and is board certified in general surgery.
 He specializes in lung and esophageal cancer, gastroesophageal reflux disease (GERD), advanced lung disease and transplant and mesothelioma.

-Dr. Denlinger is the Head of the Section of Thoracic Surgery at the Medical University of South Carolina (MUSC) and also serves as the surgical director of MUSC’s lung transplant program.
+Dr. Denlinger currently serves as a Professor of Surgery at the Indiana University School of Medicine.
+Previousy, he was the Head of the Section of Thoracic Surgery at the Medical University of South Carolina (MUSC).
+Dr. Denlinger also served as the surgical director of MUSC’s lung transplant program.

 Main Specialty: Thoracic Surgery

 Other Interests & Specialties: Mesothelioma, lung cancer, esophageal cancer, advanced lung disease, lung transplant, gastroesophageal reflux disease, cardiothoracic surgery, sarcoma and other thoracic cancers.